adromero/frame-sync/README.md

 - 📈 Storage quota management with configurable limits
 - 🔍 File content validation to prevent malicious uploads
 - 📝 Comprehensive error handling and logging
+- 🔄 Image rotation - rotate images 90°, 180°, or 270° directly in the web interface

 ## Hardware Requirements